When the spec and the code drift apart

 server: true

-strict-server: false
+strict-server: true

-oapi-codegen -config .oapi-codegen.yaml swagger.yaml
+oapi-codegen -config .oapi-codegen.yaml openapi.yaml

 }